-- B. Off-street parking shall be screened from adjacent residential properties to the satisfaction of the approval authority. - C. The outward appearance of the use shall be that of a one-family dwelling and there shall be no indication of the bed-and-breakfast establishment from the exterior of the building, except for the sign. - D. Seating for food and beverage service shall be limited to the number of guests staving at the bed-and-breakfast establishment. - E. There shall be no kitchen facilities in the guest bedrooms except for a coffee maker and a small refrigerator. - F. The bed-and-breakfast establishment shall be owner-occupied. - G. The maximum length of stay for any guest at the bed-and-breakfast establishment shall be two weeks.

-- 9. A new Section 200-21.C shall be added and shall read as follows: - A. The maximum floor area of a one-family residence shall be equal to: 5,000 + ((lot area 43,560) \ 0.052521). - 10.
+- B. Off-street parking shall be screened from adjacent residential properties to the satisfaction of the approval authority. - C. The outward appearance of the use shall be that of a one-family dwelling and there shall be no indication of the bed-and-breakfast establishment from the exterior of the building, except for the sign. - D. Seating for food and beverage service shall be limited to the number of guests staying at the bed-and-breakfast establishment. - E. There shall be no kitchen facilities in the guest bedrooms except for a coffee maker and a small refrigerator. - F. The bed-and-breakfast establishment shall be owner-occupied. - G. The maximum length of stay for any guest at the bed-and-breakfast establishment shall be two weeks. - 9.
+A new Section 200-21.C shall be added and shall read as follows: - A. The maximum floor area of a one-family residence shall be equal to: 5,000 + ((lot area 43,560) 0.052521). - 10.
 The following two new uses and corresponding parking requirements shall be added to the schedule in Section 200-29.A(1):

 Use Minimum Required Off-Street Parking Spaces

-Artist live/work space 1 space for each dwelling unit, plus 1/4 space for

-each bedroom, plus 1/2 space for each live/w

-space containing retail area

-Bed-and breakfast establishment 1 space for each guest sleeping room, plus 2 spaces

-for the dwelling unit, plus 1 space for each
+Artist live/work space 1 space for each dwelling unit, plus 1/4 space for each bedroom, plus 1/2 space for each live/work space containing retail area for the dwelling unit, plus 1 space for each nonresident employee

-nonresident employee